Skip to main content

 Form 8697 General Procedures

-1. When a Form 8697 meets CAT-A criteria, as outlined in IRM 21.5.3-2, Examination Criteria (CAT-A) – General, Accounts Management (AM) forwards the case to Classification.
+1. When a Form 8697 meets CAT-A criteria, as outlined in IRM 21.5.3-2, Examination Criteria (CAT-A) – General, Taxpayer Services (TS) Refund Inquiry function forwards the case to CAT-A Classification.

 2. Classification reviews the Form 8697 for completeness and accuracy.
-If errors are found, the Exam Operation will correspond to the taxpayer explaining what information is needed and advise them to return the completed form.
+If errors are found, Classification will return the case to Refund Inquiry, explaining what is needed from the taxpayer.

-1. If the correct amount is more than the amount claimed by the taxpayer, allow the additional amount and prepare a Form 3198, Special Handling Notice, with processing instructions.
+4. If the correct amount is more than the amount claimed by the taxpayer, Classification will allow the additional amount and return the case to Refund Inquiry with a determination of Accepted with the calculation sheet and processing instructions.

-2. b) If the correct amount is less than the amount requested by the taxpayer, the Exam Operation will issue a partial refund and send Letter 106C, Claim Partially Disallowed.
+5. If the correct amount is less than the amount requested by the taxpayer, Classification will allow a partial refund and return the case to Refund Inquiry with a determination of Disallowed and advise Refund Inquiry to send a Letter 106C, Claim Partially Disallowed.

 Unlawful Returns-Joint Filed Returns